RyanSamman/GateParser/README.md

 Inspired by this expression in the CPIT201 book, I decided to write code to parse the expression and obtain the result.
 Somehow, the code I wrote to parse the expression ended up becoming a very simple language.

+### Note
+There is a small bug with how `NOT` works, instead of flipping the given bits, it flips all bits (Bits are stored as a number, not a string).
+To avoid the bug, use `1111 XOR 1100` instead of `NOT 1100`

 # Example 1

 <img align="center" src="./images/XOR.png" alt="XOR Image">